-Cruises departing from Boston during 2015 offer terrific choices of cruise lines and ships.
+Cruises departing from Boston give you excellent choices of a variety of cruise lines and ships.
 Although the selection may vary a bit each year, you can typically choose cruises on Norwegian Cruise's Norwegian Dawn, Royal Caribbean's Brilliance of the Seas and Serenade of the Seas, Holland America's Maasdam and Veendam, and Seabourn's Seabourn Sojourn.

 Although Bermuda cruises and fall foliage cruises up the New England and Canadian coast remain the most popular destinations from Boston's Black Falcon Cruise Terminal, there's lots more for you to choose.

 Check out Holland America's fabulous "Voyage of the Vikings" cruise to Europe - you can choose the 18-day trip from Boston to Europe, or the round-trip 38-day option.

-And don't miss the fascinating Caribbean destinations on special turn-around cruises as well as summer New England and Canada cruises.
+And don't miss the fascinating Caribbean destinations on special turn-around cruises as well as summer New England and Canada trips.

-Brilliance of the Seas and sister ship Serenade of the Seas are the largest of the cruise ships departing from Boston.
-Brilliance is as beautiful and sparkling as her name suggests.
+Serenade of the Seas is the largest of the cruise ships departing from Boston.

 Cruises already give you a great deal - the cost per day (or night) is usually MUCH less than you'd spend on a hotel . . . plus you get meals, entertainment, spectacular scenery, and the chance to visit lots of interesting places.